 My childhood Sundays with dad always meant picking apart the Sunday paper with hot blueberry muffins and a soundtrack by Miles Davis.

 He sipped coffee.
 I drank milk.
-And we spent our Sunday mornings in delicious idle domesticity.
+And we spent our Sunday mornings in tasty idle domesticity.

 Coincidentally, his death corresponds with the dawn of our local blueberry season, so I submit this recipe in honor of my dad, who so beautifully demonstrated a love of life.